CSE142/sp21-CSE142L-final-starter/README2.md

 * `calc_grads_thread_baseline_n()`  selectable with `--param1 4`
 * `calc_grads_thread_baseline_i()`  selectable with `--param1 5`

-Then change `OMP_NUM_THREADS` to 2 in `config.env`.

 #### Implement calc_grads_thread_baseline_nn()

 Modify `calc_grads_thread_baseline_nn()` to add multithreading to the `nn` loop and run it again.
 You can do this by adding `#pragma omp parallel for` on the line before the `nn` for loop.
-When your code finishes running, you will notice that you failed multiple regression tests.
-This is because by parallelizing the `nn` loop, multiple threads attempt to write to the same location in `grads_out`.

-We will fix this in two stages:

-**Stage 1** Add a local tensor the same size as `grads_out` at the top of the `nn` for loop.
-You can see an example of this in `example/stabilize.cpp` line 395.
-The example creates a tensor of type double with the same size as `output`.
-You will do the same except the tensor size will be the same size as `grads_out`.
-Do not forget to clear it just like the example does on line 396.
-Then, in the inner most loop (the `i` loop), change `grads_out` to be your new local tensor that each thread will create.

-This enables each thread to accumulate their results locally.
-Thereby eliminating the race condition causing errors.
-However, we now need to combine the results from each thread.

-**Stage 2** At the bottom of the `nn` for loop, add a critical section and create two nested for loops to loop through `out.size.b` and `grads_out.size.x`.
-Notice that we don't loop through `out.size.x` as well.
-This is because we only need to accumulate the results into `grads_out` and `n` is not used to index into `grads_out`.

-Inside the nested for loop you just created, accumulate the results of each thread (stored in their local tensors you creaded in stage 1) into `grads_out`.
-This will look very similar to `example/stabilize.cpp` lines 419-426.

 Once you have made your changes, run the code locally and verify that you pass all the regression tests.
-If you do not pass, refer back to the lecture slides, discussion slides, example in `example/stabilize.cpp` lines 393 - 430, and help from the staff during office hours or lab hours.
+If tdey do not pass, refer back to the lecture slides, discussion slides, example in `example/stabilize.cpp` lines 320 - 350 , and help from the staff during office hours or lab hours.
 Once you have verified that your code is correct and passes the regression tests, submit to the autograder.
-You will want to save the resulting benchmark.csv file for the worksheet.
+You will want to save the resulting `cnn.csv` file for the worksheet.

 #### Implement calc_grads_thread_baseline_b()

 Modify `calc_grads_thread_baseline_b()` to add multithreading to the `b` loop and run it again.
 You can do this by adding `#pragma omp parallel for` on the line before the `b` for loop.
 You will notice that you passed the regressions test!
-There is no need to fix any race condition here as each thread is accumulating its result into a different address of grads_out.
+There is no need to fix any race condition here as each thread is accumulating its result into a different address of `grads_out`.

 #### Implement  calc_grads_thread_baseline_n()